Presentation of the programme

 4 Know how to intervene or provide help.

-A victim or bystander should be able to know what appropriate actions need to be taken against a bullying incident.
+A victim or bystander should be able to know what appropriate actions need to be taken against a bullying incident and how to tackle it.

 5 Implement intervention decisions.